xuyunbei/Inexact-preconditioning/TVL1/README.md

 Please unzip the packages before running our codes.
 ************************
 The input image in the TV-L$^1$ experiment (Sec.
-4.2) is available at http://www.hlevkin.com/TestImages/man.bmp.
+4.2) comes from http://www.hlevkin.com/TestImages/man.bmp.